-Your healthcare team will assess and perform wound care/dressing changes.
-Your hands should be clean whenever you touch your wound or change your dressings.
-Let your healthcare team know if your wound or dressings are leaking.
+Your nurse will assess and perform wound care/dressing changes.
+You should always have clean hands when touching your wound or dressing and should never pull the dressing back as this could introduce germs.
+Let your nurse know if your wound or dressing are leaking.